 If you're going just to the Sea Life centre, bear in mind they can be €7 more if you pay on the day.
 Again, if you do leave it to the last minute it's worth looking for flyers in hotels which can knock a few euros off.

 There are 1,000s of villas in all shapes and sizes you can hire along the coast, and if you're travelling in a group, these can be far cheaper than a hotel, even if you're not booking very far in advance.

 When we looked just over a week in advance (at the height of peak season) it was still possible to find a two-bedroom apartment in Mijas, with a terrace and views of the golf course, for four adults for six nights for about £385.

-Looking three months in advance for dates in October, we found the same two-bedroom apartment for £229 for seven nights.
+Looking three months in advance, we found the same two-bedroom apartment for £229 for seven nights.

 When booking, watch out for sneaky cleaning charges, which can be €20 per person, and any large deposits.
 Most will also want you to pay in euros, so make sure you use the right plastic.